alejoceballos/alejoceballos/README.md

 ## What about full stack?

 Allow me to be dramatic...
 I don't believe in full-stack.
 That's it!
 I said it!
-But don't get me wrong, I do believe that people can work with both front and back end, but very few people are genuinely FULL stack (and I mean it...
+But don't get me wrong, I do believe that people can work with both front and back end, but very few people are genuinely FULL-stack (and I mean it...
 FEW!).
 Most of the time, people are strong on the back end and have little fear of working with the front end, or people are strong on the front end with little fear of the back end.
 This gap becomes even more evident when back-end and front-end technologies differ.
 Add [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [Node.js](https://nodejs.org/), and related front-end frameworks, and boom!
 You see a ton of alleged "full stack developers" creating so much macaroni code, trying to get coding standards from one layer to another instead of focusing on each layer separately.
-Truthfully, I also found good [JavaScript](https://simple.wikipedia.org/wiki/JavaScript) professionals struggling so much with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), which is all part of the front end, that now we have another professional layer, front-end designers, specialized in preventing developers from messing up with [usability](https://digital.gov/topics/usability/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), and related stuff!
+Truthfully, I also found good [JavaScript](https://simple.wikipedia.org/wiki/JavaScript) professionals struggling so much with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), which is all part of the front end, now we have another professional layer, front-end designers, specialized in preventing developers from messing up with [usability](https://digital.gov/topics/usability/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), and related stuff!
 Making a rough comparison is like looking for a neurosurgeon who is an expert in cardiovascular surgeries and